UPRI-NOAH/GINA/README.md

       - `/api/identify-tree-info/`
         - used for posting comment on the discussion thread
       - `/api/identify-tree-info/${commentId}`
-        - used for deleting comment on the discussion thread
+        - used for editting and deleting comment on the discussion thread
     - forgot_pass.js
       - `/auth/users/reset_password/`
           - used to reset a forgotten password.
 The user provides their email address, and a password reset link will be sent via email.